JasleenShergill/Covid-s-Effect-on-Real-Estate/README.md

 Github functions: making branch, changing branch, merge main to branch https://chat.openai.com/

+Analysis
+Home price vs covid Infection Rate,
+The code for this analysis is in “Mana,Infection_rate_vs_homeprice.ipynb” The data frames used in the analysis are real_estate_clean.csv and covid19_df.csv Once merged we can properly filter out the combined data for different Provinces and for years are 2020 to 2023.

 **Sources used for top and bottom covid19 cases provinces** Bar graph average home prices reference  : https://stackoverflow.com/questions/22508590/enumerate-plots-in-matplotlib-figure #Used by Keerthi